David Clifford: 2020

+National Football League

 Kerry won the 2020 National Football League after winning 5 of their 7 matches.
 This was Clifford's first national league title.

+Munster Championship

 Clifford scored 0–04 in the shock Munster Senior Football Championship semi final loss to Cork.
 The 2020 championship was straight knock-out and as such was his only championship game that year.

 2021

+National Football League

-He scored a hat-trick against Galway in the opening round of the 2021 National Football League.
+Clifford scored a hat-trick against Galway in the opening round of the 2021 National Football League.
 Kerry would go on to share the National League title with Dublin this year delivering Clifford his second league title.

+Munster Championship

-He won his third Munster Senior Football Championship defeating Clare (1–06), Tipperary (1–02) and Cork (0–01).
+Clifford won his third Munster Senior Football Championship defeating Clare (1–06), Tipperary (1–02) and Cork (0–01).

+All-Ireland Championship

 Kerry reached the All-Ireland semi final in which they faced Tyrone.
 Clifford scored 0–08 on the day, however, due to injury he could not take part in extra-time.
 Tyrone ran out winners 3–14 to 0–22.

+Awards

 He ended the year with an All Star.

 2022

+National Football League

 Clifford won his third National League to start the inter county season.
 In the final versus Mayo he scored 1–06, 1–05 from play.

+Munster Championship

 His fourth Munster championship arrived in 2022.
 In the semi-final he scored 0–04 however, injury prevented Clifford from playing in the final versus Limerick.

+All-Ireland Championship

 The All-Ireland quarter final versus Mayo saw Clifford return from injury.
 He scored 1–03 in the win.
 A semi final win over Dublin was secured on the back of his 0–06.

 Clifford scored 0–08 against Galway in the 2022 All-Ireland Senior Football Championship Final and in the process won his first All-Ireland Senior Football Championship.
 He was chosen as man of the match due to his performance.

+Awards

 He won his fourth All Star and was selected as GAA/GPA Footballer of the Year and The Sunday Game Footballer of the Year.